How much will my broken smartphone screen cost to repair?

 DIY Screen repair

-If you’re particularly keen -- or just cash-strapped but willing to take a few risks -- it’s entirely feasible to repair a smashed phone screen yourself.
+If you’re particularly keen – or just cash-strapped but willing to take a few risks – it’s entirely feasible to repair a broken phone screen yourself.

 For the purposes of comparison, we’re going to assume that you’ve smashed the screen of an Apple iPhone 6s, as there are plenty of sources for replacement parts and ways to manage a broken screen for that particular device.
 That doesn’t mean that if you own a different phone you’re out of luck; this just gives us a basis point around a relatively popular phone to work from.

 A replacement screen part on eBay at the time of writing will run from around $120 to $150, which is a little cheaper than many repair places will offer to do the repair, but of course you’ve got to do the actual replacement work yourself.

 Bear in mind that many online sourced parts are going to vary in overall quality, as well as shipping time, which could be a factor if you want to get your phone back up and running quickly.
 You will also need to factor in the cost of tools, although some outlets will sell you a complete phone screen repair kit that includes the needed screwdrivers and lifting tools to replace a smartphone screen.